 Four Story Building: The applicant has designed the four story building at the corner of Carrington and Jessamine Streets to minimize the fourth story by setting it back.
 This building utilizes materials appropriate for the district and provides human scale elements with the individual entrances to the street.
 Additionally, the ranked single windows are more in keeping with the scale and rhythm of the fenestration pattern found in the district.
-Staff recommends the following conditions in regard to the design of this building:
+The applicant has modified the Carrington elevation to bring the window openings and doorways closer to the street and modified the Jessamine elevation to reduce the height of the visible foundation; both changes improve the pedestrian environment.
+Staff recommends the following condition in regard to the design of this building: